shred/identify/README.md

 Identify V37 was released by Thore Böckelmann in 2003.
 This release added new boards and new features.
 He published it with good intentions, but unfortunately without my consent.
 I can only blame myself for that, because I haven't provided the infrastructure where a coordinated development was made possible.
 I hope that with this GitHub project, I can bring Identify back on track.

 I have backported Thore's changes to the official repository.
 Thore also did a major version jump from V13 to V37, for no apparent reason.
-I will keep the new version numbering though.
+I will keep the new version numbering though, to keep the library compatible to [Scout](http://aminet.net/package/util/moni/Scout_os3).

 For archiving purposes, you will find my last official Amiga built release V13.0, and Thore's V37.1, in the [GitHub releases](https://github.com/shred/identify/releases).
 Note that the code at the `v37.1` tag does not actually correspond to his V37.1 release, as he had used a completely different code base that was never published (to my knowledge).